M-Pineapple/member-berries-apple-mcp/member-berries/README.md

 ## What Makes Member Berries Special?

-Unlike other MCPs that just access your data, Member Berries **remembers** what you've done and brings it up naturally in conversation:
+Unlike other MCPs, Member Berries **remembers** what you've done and brings it up naturally in conversation:

 - 📅 **"How did your dentist appointment go yesterday?"**
 - 🛒 **"Did you manage to get those eggs from the store?"**